Raspy, our mascot

 RASP: Redmond Association of Spokenword

-Celebrating literary arts and poetry in Redmond for more than 25 years
+Celebrating literary arts and poetry in Redmond since 1997

 While literature is one of our best avenues for dealing with difficult subjects, remember that our meetings are open to a diverse audience, including young people.
 We ask that your reading does not attempt to normalize discrimination or mistreatment of others.